nguyensjsu/sp21-172-team-d/README.md

     - What features were implemented?
       - Cashier can select the type, size of the drink but also select if the customer wants to add a type of milk and/or add any toppings like whipped cream, drizzle, etc.
+      - Spring Boot was used to develop the cashier's app
+      - Configured with Spring Security
     - UI was based on the needs of a cashier when receiving an order and customize it based on what the customer wants.

-    - Spring Boot was used to develop the cashier's app
+    - Currently, cashier's app does not communicate with API

     - Cashier Homepage
       - starbucks logo is used as a hyperlink to map to next view